Comments

 sentences) that can be spotlighted with hyperlinks.
 Some notes

-may address multiple passages.
+may and should address multiple passages.

 - Frame notes that will be accessed from multiple passages in such a way that they make sense when opened from any of these locations.